fabric-testbed/UserInformationService/README.md

 - `vouch/publicAccess` set to `false` (unless testing)
 - `jwt/secret` must be changed - if using in production, it likely needs to be the same as on all other services, e.g. Project Registry
-- `cookie/domain` must be set to appropraite domain
+- `cookie/domain` must be set to appropriate domain (127.0.0.1 only works for testing, set it to FQDN)
 - `oauth/client_id` and `oauth/client_secret` must match those issued to this service in CI Logon as OIDC client
 - `oauth/callback_url` must match the callback URL set in CI Logon

+More details on configuring the service with VouchProxy and Nginx for production is contained with [Project Registry](https://github.com/fabric-testbed/project-registry) - a similar System Service.

 # References